ilo-token/ilo-token.github.io/README.md

 The following are currently unrecognized (non-definitive but pedantic).

+- Full sentences: It can only translate phrases for now.
+The following limitations pretends the translator can translate full sentences, this is because these are planned limitations.
 - Non-pu vocabulary with exception to "pu" ("tonsi" is included in the vocabulary)
 - Multiple sentences
 - Comma as sentence separator (commas are treated as decoration and ignored)